 The National Nursing Forum (NNF) is the Australian College of Nursing’s signature annual leadership and educational event bringing together nurses, students and other health professionals from around the country and across the globe.
-The NNF will take place from Wednesday 18 – Friday 20 August 2021 at the National Convention Centre in Canberra.
+The 2022 NNF will take place from Wednesday 17 – Friday 19 August 2022 at the Darwin Convention Centre.

-The theme for the NNF is ‘Champions of Change’ which will be explored in the keynote plenary sessions and throughout the program.
+The 2022 NNF theme will be ‘Nursing Leadership Unmasked’ and will be explored in our keynote plenary sessions and throughout the forum.